hexadivine/kali-vnc/README.md

 # kali-vnc

-A Dockerize Kali Linux environment with XFCE desktop accessible via VNC.
+A Dockerize Kali Linux environment with XFCE desktop accessible via VNC — offering a lightweight (compared to VirtualBox), powerful, and isolated setup for penetration testing.

 ![Setup Demo](./asset/setup.gif)